MrJackSpade/adaptive-p-docs/sections/10_conclusion.md

 This work wouldn't exist without the following contributors from the BeaverAI community for their invaluable assistance:

-- **mfunlimited** — Created and maintained the llama.cpp mainline PR (#17927), ported the C# implementation to C++, iterated through multiple algorithm versions, and coordinated with upstream maintainers
+- **[mfunlimited](https://github.com/ddh0)** — Created and maintained the llama.cpp mainline PR (#17927), ported the C# implementation to C++, iterated through multiple algorithm versions, and coordinated with upstream maintainers
-- **concedo** — Identified the long tail issue with the original Lorentzian formula, collaborated on deriving the correct initialization formula (`target / (1 - decay)`), validated mathematical correctness, and implemented the sampler in KoboldCpp
+- **[concedo](https://github.com/LostRuins)** — Identified the long tail issue with the original Lorentzian formula, collaborated on deriving the correct initialization formula (`target / (1 - decay)`), validated mathematical correctness, and implemented the sampler in KoboldCpp
-- **aessedai** — Created and maintained the SillyTavern fork with sampler support, hosted test APIs for community testing, and created Docker images for RunPod deployment
+- **[AesSedai](https://github.com/AesSedai)** — Created and maintained the SillyTavern fork with sampler support, hosted test APIs for community testing, and created Docker images for RunPod deployment
-- **geechan** — Community coordination, documentation planning, opened the ik_llama feature request, and organized testing efforts across models
+- **[Geechan](https://github.com/Geechan)** — Community coordination, documentation planning, opened the ik_llama feature request, and organized testing efforts across models

 Special thanks to the broader llama.cpp community for their continued development of accessible LLM inference tooling.